gportay/templates/c/hexdump/README.md

 When _buf_ does not fill the row, **hexdump** prints an empty space _`` '_ to feed the row.
 This character is set using the global _EMPTYBYTE_.

+The function outputs _buf_ using the function pointed by the global _DUMFPRINTF_.

 if _DUMPADDR_ is non-null, each lines is prefixed by the _address_ + current _row_.